 Our work with the Innovation Partnership has shown the benefits that creative, productive use of the Internet can bring us as a country.
-We want to get out into New Zealand's diverse communities to find and tell stories about how New Zealanders are using the Internet in powerful and creative ways.
+We want to get out into New Zealand's diverse communities to find and share stories about how New Zealanders are using the Internet in powerful and creative ways.
 Why?
-So we have some powerful examples to showcase and help us, and others, steepen the adoption curve of the Internet.
-We will also uncover and grow our understanding of how New Zealanders are using (and could be using) the Internet.
+Doing so will help us and others learn more about creative uses of the Internet and, we think, steepen the adoption curve of the Internet.